gvwilson/sensibleadventures/nardica/nardica.md

 She had studied them sidelong, afraid of being noticed and told to go away, while serious men and women had argued weights and tolerances and expansion coefficients.
-The railroad they were going to build wouldn't be Antarctica's first, but the locomotive would be the first designed and constructed on the southern continent.
+The railroad they were going to build wouldn't be 'Nardica's first, but the locomotive would be the first designed and constructed on the southern continent.
 And more than anything in the world,
 Iffy wanted to be part of it.